jusethCS/meteosatpy/README.md

 ## What is it?
 **MeteoSatPy** is a Python library designed for downloading and managing hydro-meteorological data sourced from satellites and global models.
 It offers users efficient access to near-real-time and historical weather conditions globally.
-With features for data acquisition, processing, and analysis, METEOSAT is a versatile tool for meteorological research, forecasting, and decision-making across various sectors.
+With features for data acquisition, processing, and analysis, **MeteoSatPy** is a versatile tool for meteorological research, forecasting, and decision-making across various sectors.

 ## Where to get it?
 The source code is currently hosted on GitHub at: